EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"the number that we consider large in the code\"
+"the number that we consider large in the code"

 LOWER BOUND